Education and business leader currently serving as interim chancellor

 Dr. Serna entered higher education in 2007 teaching a variety of information system and leadership courses.
 He holds a doctorate of education in higher education from the University of Alabama.
-Visit these links for Dr. Serna’s resume, a biosketch, portrait, andfamily photo.
+Visit these links for Dr. Serna’s resume and biosketch.

 Comments of UMS Chancellor James Page